michellewl/NO2-breast-cancer/data/LAQN/readme.md

 NO2 data for London.
-Download from LondonAir.org or in R using the openair library.
+Downloaded using the Kings College London API (see scripts in the download folder).